SzymCode/RecruitmentTasks/frontend developer/DishForm/README.md

 ![ts](https://flat.badgen.net/badge/-/TypeScript/blue?icon=typescript&label)</div>

 # DishFormReact
-This is a recruitment exercise project that focuses on building a Dish Form application.
+This is a recruitment exercise project for [HexOcean](https://hexocean.com/) company.
 The Dish Form allows users to create and submit information about various dishes, including their names, preparation time, types, and additional details specific to each type of dish. </br>
 [Preview](https://dishform.herokuapp.com/)